bhsanjan/tokkio-5.0.0-beta-hackathon/multi-lingual-app-source/README.md

 tar -xzvf tokkio-5.0.0-beta.tgz
 ```

-### 🛠️ Step 4: Navigate to the file and update the container you created in the previous
+### 🛠️ Step 4: Navigate to the file and update the container you created in the previous step
 ```bash
 cd tokkio/charts/tokkio-app/
 vi values.yaml